 A lovely children's centre is taking shape in some woodland.
 (I'd have loved this boat, one of several bits of child sized imaginative play equipment.)

 This is the "big mansion" - looks to be coming along well.
-It'll house the museum and be used for weddings.
-They're also restoring some of the grand interior rooms.

 I picked this colourful miniature pepper up from where it had dropped.